 9) Links to some places you must see: Route 66 Vintage Iron Motorcycle Museum, The Blue Swallow Motel, The Blue Dome District in Tulsa, OK, Oklahoma Route 66 Museum, The Powerhouse Route 66 Museum, Joe and Aggies, Mr. D’z Route 66 Diner, Cadillac Ranch, Roy’s Cafe, Galena, Kansas, Route 66 Drive In Theatre, Tower Station and U-Drop Inn, Cool Springs Camp, Motel Wigwam, Chain Of Rocks Bridge, Santa Monica Pier

 10) Lastly – consider a Guided Tour.
 If you just want to have a good time, see all the sights, have a support vehicle carry your luggage and be guided by someone who knows Route 66 really well, it’s the smart option.
 Of course, you can always do a self-drive tour, where the accommodations are booked for you, you get a bike and a road book with directions.
 And of course if you want a true DIY experience, you can hire a bike – we can help you with all of the above, with great prices.
-Check for more details here or contact us for more information.
+Check for more details here.